botezatumarius/Assembly-Processes-Uni/README.md

   <li>Remove spaces from a string</li>
 </ul>
 <br />
-The number generator creates the same sequence of random numbers every time the program is run.
+The number generator generates numbers between 1-56 and creates the same sequence of random numbers every time the program is run.
 To generate a new batch one must change the seed that is in the eax register in the subroutine "process_0".